krisezra87/udacity-navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.
+2. Place the file in the root of this repository and unzip (or decompress) the file.

+3. Change line 14 of `main.py` accordingly if you are using something that is not 64-bit linux (but you should be ;)).

-3. Other necessary install instructions for dependencies can be found in the DRLND github repo [located here](https://github.com/udacity/Value-based-methods#dependencies).
+4. Other necessary install instructions for dependencies can be found in the DRLND github repo [located here](https://github.com/udacity/Value-based-methods#dependencies).

 ## Repository Anatomy